viraptor/reverse-interview/README.md

 - What does the onboarding look like?
 - How much independent action vs working off a provided list is expected?
 - What are the expected/core work hours?
+- What is your definition of success for this role?

 # Tech